 Virtual Open House

-- The purpose of the open house is to provide an overview of the Models of Care funding initiative and to answer questions related to the Models of Care Planning Survey and funding initiative.
+The purpose of the open house was to provide an overview of the Models of Care funding initiative and to answer questions related to the Models of Care Planning Survey and funding initiative.

 Download the presentation slides.